volt-protocol/ethereum-credit-guild/credit.md

 }

 struct userPosition {
     uint256 collateralBalance;
     uint256 debtBalance;
-}
+    uint256 callBlock; // if the position has been called, record the block in which this occured to start the liquidation auction.
+A value of zero prevents liquidation. uint256 caller; // record who calls the loan so they can be reimbursed if the loan was underwater }
-mapping(address=>mapping(uint256=>userPositio )) userPositions; // a mapping, per set of lending terms, of a user's collateral and debt balances
+mapping(address=>mapping(uint256=>userPosition )) userPositions; // a mapping, per set of lending terms, of a user's collateral and debt balances
 ```

 The user can mint up to the maximum amount allowed by the loan terms, with their collateral locked and unavailable for transfer or use in other loans until the loan is repaid.
 The protocol checks that the requested mint amount and collateral provided conform to the available terms, and if so, the user can mint CREDIT.
 When a user repays their loan, they must repay a greater amount of CREDIT than they borrowed due to the accrued interest.
 The initial loan amount is burnt, while the profits go to the surplus buffer.